wp-plugins/wp-sms/readme.txt

 * Notification SMS when get new comment.
 * Notification SMS when username login.
 * Notification SMS when registering a new subscribe.
-* Integrate with (Contact form 7, WooCommerce, Easy Digital Downloads)
+* Integrate with (Contact form 7, WooCommerce, Easy Digital Downloads, Awesome Support)
 * Import/Export Subscribes.

 = Premium Features =